 We’ve also noticed that when using metal utensils to stir, the porcelain enamel interior of the Lodge can mark up easily with gray lines that don’t wash off.
 This is not a problem we’ve found with far more expensive Le Creuset pots.
 To be fair, it’s not advised to use metal on enameled cast iron.

 Over time, we think the interior of the Lodge could look dingy.
 We’ve also seen complaints from Amazon reviewers, and even a few of our own readers, that the Lodge’s enamel chips easily.
-We haven’t experienced this, and Lodge offers a limited lifetime warranty that covers defective products.
+We haven’t experienced this, and Lodge offers a limited lifetime warranty (PDF) that covers defective products.

-We’ve used the Lodge Dutch oven regularly for almost three years, and it still performs just as well as it ever did.
+We’ve used the Lodge Dutch oven regularly for almost four years, and it still performs just as well as it ever did.
 Regularly moving the pot from stovetop to cabinet has caused some exterior scratching on the bottom, but other than that the enamel finish is unmarred.
 We’ve been reasonably diligent about avoiding the use of metal cooking tools.
 The interior is still free of any major scratches, and there are no cracks or chips in the enamel finish.

 *At the time of publishing, the price was $81.